DNScale Infrastructure and EU Operations

 - What certifications does DNScale hold or pursue?

-- DNScale's compliance posture is anchored on ISO 27001 (information security management) and GDPR.
-NIS2 alignment is ongoing as national transpositions stabilise.
-Specific industry certifications (PCI DSS, HIPAA, SOC 2) are pursued in line with customer demand.
-Current public certification status is on the website and updated as audits complete.
+- DNScale is pursuing ISO 27001 certification and uses ISO 27001 as the reference framework for its information-security management system.
+DNScale is not ISO 27001 certified today.
+GDPR processor documentation and NIS2-aligned operational controls are published for due diligence; additional industry certifications (PCI DSS, HIPAA, SOC 2) are pursued in line with customer demand.
+Current public certification status is updated as audits complete.

 - How does DNScale handle security incidents and vulnerability disclosure?

 - DNScale publishes a security.txt at the well-known location with a vulnerability disclosure email and disclosure policy.
 The production PGP key will be published once the security team's real key and fingerprint are ready.
-Significant incidents are reported to the relevant national authority within the NIS2 timelines (24h early warning, 72h notification, 1 month report) and post-incident reports are published publicly afterwards on the blog when no customer-confidential details are at stake.
+Incidents that meet applicable legal reporting thresholds are handled against the relevant notification timelines, and post-incident reports are published publicly afterwards on the blog when no customer-confidential details are at stake.

 - Can I use DNScale for non-EU traffic?